 As the standardized admissions test for business schools, the GMAT scores of an MBA class are a good benchmark for assessing a class's quality.

-The NYU Stern class of 2025 boasts an impressive average GMAT score of 732, which puts the average NYU Stern MBA in the top 4% of test-takers.
-The full range of scores in the class falls between 650 and 780.
 This means students are surrounded by academically sharp professionals.
-The work needed to achieve a GMAT score of over 700 also implies the MBA class of 2025 at NYU Stern is not just academically smart, but ambitious and hungry for a challenge.
+The work needed to achieve a GMAT score of over 700 (which now equates to 645) also implies the MBA class of 2026 at NYU Stern is not just academically smart, but ambitious and hungry for a challenge.

 GMAT is not everything however and admissions staff will want to see a full package of academic strength, personality, emotional intelligence, and long-term ambition.